pagopa-archive/nteract-on-ckan/README.md

 $ git clone https://github.com/github-username/repository-name.git
 ```

-3. Install the image as in the steps described above
+3. Install the image and launch as in the steps described [above](https://github.com/teamdigitale/pdnd-open-notebooks)

-5. Create a new branch for your new notebook using:
+5. Create a new branch for your new analyses using:

 ```
 $ git checkout -b branch-name-here
 ```

-6. Create a new analysis with one of the kernel on some public data provided by the platform
+6. Create a new analysis on some public data provided by the platform

 7. Add and commit the changed files using `git add` and `git commit`.